Turner’s slam helps Nats sweep Phils, clinch wild card

 The Nationals entered Tuesday hoping to beat Philadelphia twice plus get a loss by the Chicago Cubs at Pittsburgh – and each of those things happened.

-Many of Washington’s players stood on their stadium’s infield and watched the end of the Cubs’ 9-2 defeat, then started celebrating there before heading indoors for the real deal, which included red cans of Budweiser, blue cans of Bud Light, white cans of Stella Artois and bottles of Campo Viejo Cava.

-“With everything we went through as a group,” reliever Sean Doolittle said, “it feels so much sweeter.”

-Anthony Rendon delivered two sacrifice flies to raise his majors-leading RBIs total to 124 in the opening victory, a result that also eliminated Philadelphia and $330 million outfielder Bryce Harper, the ex-Nationals star.
+Anthony Rendon delivered two sacrifice flies to raise his majors-leading RBIs total to 124 in the opening victory, a result that also eliminated Philadelphia and $330 million outfielder Bryce Harper, the ex-Nationals star, from postseason contention.

-“I’ve got no hard feelings towards them at all.
-They’re a great team.
-They’re a great organization,” Harper said.
-“That’s why they’re at where they’re at right now.”

-In the nightcap, Washington trailed 4-2 entering the sixth — and at that moment, about 250 miles away, the Cubs were leading the Pirates 1-0.
+In the nightcap, Washington trailed 4-2 entering the sixth, because Brad Miller managed to hit two homers off Max Scherzer (11-7) – and at that moment, about 250 miles away, the Cubs were leading the Pirates 1-0.

 Everything changed within minutes.